friends-of-reactphp/mysql/README.md

 This method immediately returns a "virtual" connection implementing the [`ConnectionInterface`](#connectioninterface) that can be used to interface with your MySQL database.
-Internally, it lazily creates the underlying database connection (which may take some time) and will queue all outstanding requests until the underlying connection is ready.
+Internally, it lazily creates the underlying database connection (which may take some time) only once the first request is invoked on this instance and will queue all outstanding requests until the underlying connection is ready.

-From a consumer side this means that you can start sending queries to the database right away while the connection may still be pending.
+From a consumer side this means that you can start sending queries to the database right away while the actual connection may still be outstanding.
 It will ensure that all commands will be executed in the order they are enqueued once the connection is ready.
 If the database connection fails, it will emit an `error` event, reject all outstanding commands and `close` the connection as described in the `ConnectionInterface`.
 In other words, it behaves just like a real connection and frees you from having to deal with its async resolution.

+Note that creating the underlying connection will be deferred until the first request is invoked.
+Accordingly, any eventual connection issues will be detected once this instance is first used.
+Similarly, calling `quit()` on this instance before invoking any requests will succeed immediately and will not wait for an actual underlying connection.

 Depending on your particular use case, you may prefer this method or the underlying `createConnection()` which resolves with a promise.
 For many